velexi-research/VLXI-Cookiecutter-Research/{{cookiecutter.__project_name}}/README.md

     - Replaced `distplot()` with `histplot()` because `distplot()` has been deprecated.
     ```

-  * When signification changes are made to a notebook (e.g., major
+  * When significant changes are made to a notebook (e.g., major modifications
-    modifications to algorithms, addition of experiments to explore a new
+    to algorithms, addition of experiments to explore a new direction), the
-    direction), the modified notebook should saved to a new file with a name
+    modified notebook should saved to a new file with a name constructed from
-    constructed from the modification date and the initials of the person who
+    the modification date and the initials of the person who made the
-    made the modifications.
+    modifications.

 -------------------------------------------------------------------------------